mckaysalisbury/ADS-Dev/README.md

 Other monitoring by deployment is done directly on [Heroku](http://psiopenfda.herokuapp.com)

 ### Installation Instructions
+This prototype is hosted remotely on [Heroku](http://pyramidopenfdadev.herokuapp.com/), which does not support Internet Explorer 9 or earlier.

 To install and run this prototype locally, without using a container, you can do the following:

 - Install [Node.js](https://nodejs.org) and [Git](https://git-scm.com/downloads)